Benchmarking quantum annealers using symmetries in embedded subgraphs: Summary

 \section{Summary}

 We have demonstrated a generic approach for benchmarking quantum annealing devices based on symmetry properties associated with graphs with mirror symmetry.
 This method does not require the prior knowledge of the true ground states of the benchmark problem instances, and hence is a more efficient alternative to the conventional benchmarking schemes that rely on direct comparison of the solutions to their predetermined ground states.
 In addition, examining Hamming distances of returned states as a function of distance from a mirror plane allows subtle investigations of differences in device models and of adjustable parameters on devices.
-In particular, we found for the two available D-Wave models, although they do not differ very substantially in the probability of obtaining ground states with the required symmetry, the Hamming distance analysis suggest the current model outperforms the previous model on identical graphs.
+In particular, we found for the previous- and current-generation D-Wave models, although they do not differ substantially in the probability of obtaining ground states with the required symmetry, while the Hamming distance analysis suggests that the current model outperforms the previous model on identical graphs.

-Although we have only used mirror symmetry and mirror+spin-flip symmetry on the two available D-Wave machines, our method is a generic approach easily generalized to other situations.
+Although we have only used mirror symmetry and mirror+spin-flip symmetry on the two ge D-Wave machines, our method is a generic approach easily generalized to other situations.
 One generalization would be to quantum annealers with native graph structures that are different from the $K_{4,4}$ Chimera graph of the current D-Wave machines.
 Another generalization would be to use different or additional symmetries, or more than two copies of the graph $G$.
 The method is also easily extended to hypergraphs, wherein more than two-body interactions are present between qubits.
 Moreover, the method can be used for arbitrary 2-local Hamiltonians, which have been shown to belong to QMA-complete complexity class~\cite{two_local}.